cooper/ferret/doc/Lexer/Rules.md

 ### require_element_before => LIST

 Requires there to be an element before this one.
 Also requires that the element is of a type in LIST.

+Pseudotype NONE indicates no element.

 ### require_element_after => LIST

 Requires there to be an element after this one.
 Also requires that the element is of a type in LIST.

-### allow_element_before => LIST

-This requirement works the same as require_element_before except, unlike that option, will still be satisfied if this element is the first in its level.

-In other words, requires that if there is a previous element, it is of a type in LIST.

-### allow_element_after => LIST

-This requirement works the same as require_element_after except, unlike that option, will still be satisfied if this element is the last in its level.

-In other words, requires that if there is a following element, it is of a type in LIST.
+Pseudotype NONE indicates no element.

 ### inside_TYPE => RULES